 - Advocating for action.
 Our co-founder Daniel Perez serves on the presidential Muscular Dystrophy Coordinating Committee which meets annually to assess progress on all of the muscular dystrophies.
 We work closely with NIH and FDA officials, and advocacy organizations worldwide to push forward policies and legislation to help our community.

 The FSH Society has funded over $10 million in research initiatives that have propelled us into the era of treatment discovery and development.
 Our work has contributed to identifying the genetic mechanism of FSHD, development of animal models, validation of clinical trial endpoints, and early-stage drug discovery research.
-Other signature achievements include co-authorship of the 2001 MD CARE Act that mandated federal attention to all of the muscular dystrophies and led to the NIH-funded Wellstone Cooperative Centers for Muscular Dystrophy Research, the 2015 publication by the National Academy of Neurology of the first evidence-based FSHD care guideline, and the nationwide FSHD Clinical Trial Research Network in 2016.
+Other signature achievements include co-authorship of the 2001 MD CARE Act that mandated federal attention to all of the muscular dystrophies and led to the NIH-funded Wellstone Cooperative Centers for Muscular Dystrophy Research; the 2015 publication by the National Academy of Neurology of the first evidence-based FSHD care guideline; helping to launch the nationwide FSHD Clinical Trial Research Network in 2016; and the landmark Voice of the Patient Report, which is considered by the FDA when it reviews new FSHD therapeutics.
 For more details, please see our annual Donor Impact Reports.